xonixx/blog/goawk_cover.md

 _Firstly it would be really beneficial for the reader in order to better understand the following reading to read first the [Ben's own writing on GoAWK](https://benhoyt.com/writings/goawk/)._

-GoAWK used pretty standard programming languages implementation design, and therefore execution strategy:
+GoAWK uses pretty standard programming languages implementation design, and therefore execution strategy:

 1. Firstly the input AWK source (as a string) is processed by [**Lexer**](https://benhoyt.com/writings/goawk/#lexer), outputting a list of tokens.
 2. Then the list of tokens serves as an input for [**Parser**](https://benhoyt.com/writings/goawk/#parser), and now the output is an AST (abstract syntax tree).